Top 5 Sprint Smartphones

 5. Google Nexus S 4G

-It’s a vanilla Android phone, which means there is no custom user interface and will likely be first in line for updates to the Android operating system.
-And for all that you’re getting, $99 on a two-year contract isn’t all that bad, either.
+It’s a vanilla Android phone, which means there is no custom user interface and will likely be first in line for updates to the Android operating system

 There you have it.
 There was a time when high-end smartphone options were very limited for Sprint users, but these days there is plenty to choose from.
 Best of all, its network is rarely congested, its plans are excellent and its 4G WiMax network is pretty good.
 It’s almost a win-win situation for everyone.